OWASP/www-project-open-source-software-top-10/0-1-risks/OSS3-Name-Confusion-Attack.md

 **Examples:**

-1. [Colourama](https://bertusk.medium.com/cryptocurrency-clipboard-hijacker-discovered-in-pypi-repository-b66b8a534a8): Typo-squatting attack on the legitimate Python package “colorama” to redirect Bitcoin transfers to an attacker-controlled wallet.
+1. [Colourama](https://bertusk.medium.com/cryptocurrency-clipboard-hijacker-discovered-in-pypi-repository-b66b8a534a8) (PyPI, 2018): Typo-squatting attack on the legitimate Python package "colorama", redirecting Bitcoin transfers to an attacker-controlled wallet.

 **Actions:**